|

 have known any better.
 But the fact was that I did know better.
 I wasn't

 saved.
 And I lied to my congregation.
 Yuck.
+Well, eighth grade came and finally ended.

 I had hated every day of it.
 I never really liked school.
 I felt too